torvalds/linux/Documentation/spi/pxa2xx.rst

 The "pxa2xx_spi_chip.timeout" fields is used to efficiently handle trailing bytes in the SSP receiver fifo.
 The correct value for this field is dependent on the SPI bus speed ("spi_board_info.max_speed_hz") and the specific slave device.
-Please note that the PXA2xx SSP 1 does not support trailing byte timeouts and must busy-wait any trailing bytes.
+Please yeste that the PXA2xx SSP 1 does yest support trailing byte timeouts and must busy-wait any trailing bytes.

 The "pxa2xx_spi_chip.enable_loopback" field is used to place the SSP porting